KenzoM/fcc-nightlife/README.md

 1. Clone the repository
 2. `npm install`
 3. Run your local mongo via terminal:  `mongod`
+4. Go to `src/actions/index` and comment the following line: `const ROOT_URL = 'https://night-app-life-app-fcc.herokuapp.com'` and uncomment `// const ROOT_URL = 'http://localhost:1234'; uncomment here for using locally
+`
+In doing so, the app will use its routing in the local environment, `localhost`

-4. `npm run dev` for development environment
+5. `npm run dev` for development environment
-5. `npm start` for production environment
+6. `npm start` for production environment

 ## Built With